martinschaible/skeleton-website-itcss-scss/README.md

 ### List of the packages

-The list which packages are needed is stored in the package file `package.json`.
-This file is located in the root directory of the project:
+A list which packages are needed.
+This is stored in the package file `package.json`.
+This file is located in the **root directory of your project**:

 ```json
   "devDependencies": {